What is composting?

 - Putting our organic waste in the compost means that less waste goes to a landfill site or energy from waste plant.
-If organic waste goes to a landfill site, unlike a compost bin, it decomposes without oxgyen and produces a harmful gas called a green house gas that contributes to climate change and a liquid called a liquid that drains away from the landfill into the environment, which can harm our natural environment.
+If organic waste goes to a landfill site, unlike a compost bin, it decomposes without oxgyen and produces a harmful gas called methane and a liquid called leachate, which can harm our natural environment.

 How is it done?

 - Garden and food waste need to be kept separate from other waste in order to be composted.
 Encourage grown ups to help set up a compost heap or bin, and then get gardening.